Medial-EarlySign/MR_Wiki/Infrastructure Library/MedModel json format.md

 - The parameters for each component (as key-value pairs).
 This will call the component ["init" function](MedProcessTools%20Library/SerializableObject.md#init-from-string) with the key value pairs to initialize the component.
 This allows a simpler way to add components and pass arguments to them from the json.
 - How to reference additional configuration files or value lists

-This enables flexible, versioned, and shareable model definitions—ideal for both research and production.
+This enables flexible, versioned, and shareable model definitions-ideal for both research and production.

 ## How to Write a MedModel JSON: Step-by-Step